apache/apisix-website/website/blog/2022/07/04/apisix-integrates-with-hydra.md

 ### Step 1: Create and deploy the database

 For quick deployment of the test environment, we will use Docker to run PostgreSQL as Hydra's database.
-Using Docker to run the database in production is not recommended.
+It's not recommended to use Docker to run the database in production.

 ```shell
 docker network create hydraguide && \